MCP HubMCP Hub

 • Multi-MCP support with dynamic tool routing

-• Output validation for tool calls
+• Structured output validation for tool calls

 • Automatic tool detection from user prompts